sirwh/PAMAP/README.md

 	The result is saved as input_data.mat

-4. divide training and test set (see the Python code attached)
+4. divide training and test set (refer to the file of PAMAP_v2.py)

 	To evaluate the performance of different models, we adopt the leave-one-out cross validation (LOOCV) technique.
 Specifically, each time we use one subject’s physical activities as test data, and the physical activities of remaining subjects as training data.
 Then we repeat this for every subject.